BLENDING TRADITIONS

 Artist Bio

-For over 20 years, Quey Percussion Duo (pronounced “Kway”) has dazzled audiences worldwide with their unmistakable style that blends traditions of contemporary, cross-cultural, classical, and popular music to create colorful sound worlds that often place focus on interlocking counterpoint and musical multi-tasking.
-Their presentations have a reputation for elevating the basic acts of striking, shaking, and scraping into a blast of energy, a splash of curiosity, with a pinch of whimsy.
-Their curiosity and dedication to lifelong scholarship has led to decades of immersive study in global music making, a characteristic that permeates their distinct voice.
+For more than 20 years, Quey Percussion Duo (pronounced “Kway”) has dazzled audiences worldwide with their unmistakable style that blends traditions of contemporary, cross-cultural, classical and popular music to create colorful sound worlds that often place focus on interlocking counterpoint and musical multitasking.
+Their presentations have a reputation for elevating the basic acts of striking, shaking and scraping into a blast of energy, a splash of curiosity, with a pinch of whimsy.
+Their curiosity and dedication to lifelong scholarship has led to decades of immersive study in global music making—a characteristic that permeates their distinct voice.

-QPD has performed across 4 continents and extensively throughout the US, including over 200 guest performances/lectures at some of the most prestigious institutions in the world.
-Through their focus on creating high-level video content, their digital audience has climbed to over 4 million viewers and counting.
+QPD has performed across four continents and extensively throughout the United States, including more than 200 guest performances/lectures at some of the most prestigious institutions in the world.
+Through their focus on creating high-level video content, their digital audience has climbed to more than 4 million viewers and counting.
 Their broad digital footprint has led to collaborations with artists and organizations around the world, most recently providing music for Lululemon’s “Glow Up” ad campaign.